 Mp3 Selling Options:

 Many popular music selling websites offer HTML widgets that allow for a sound preview with a purchase option.
 The generated code is embedded directly into your webpages (click for a widget example).
-The widget code is generated on the vendor website and usually just involves searching for your album or selections, then creating a targeted widget. iTunes and Amazon widgets are very easy to generate on their websites.
+The widget code is generated on the vendor website and usually just involves searching for your album or selections, then creating a targeted widget.
+Apple Music and Amazon widgets are very easy to generate on their websites.

 Before you can create the widgets you'll need to get your music listed on the vendor sites by using a service like Tunecore.
 This service allows you to make your music available for purchase and download in many of the most popular mp3 music stores like the following: